 Live Virtual Teaching Schedule (see Sample Schedule section for detailed daily plans)

 - October 15 Managing Conflict

 - October 16 Leading Change

-To kick off the program, you will participate in an hour-long orientation session on May 5, 2020 at 11:00 a.m.
+To kick off the program, you will participate in an hour-long live, online orientation session on May 5, 2020 at 11:00 a.m.
 EST during which you will introduce yourself to your faculty and classmates, as well as learn about the Zoom virtual streaming process and about conducting negotiations using the Zoom chat feature.
-Between the orientation and the first virtual class, you will conduct a negotiation with an assigned partner from the class, which you will debrief in your first class session.
+Between the orientation and the first virtual class, you will conduct an online negotiation with an assigned partner from the class, which you will debrief in your first live class session.

 |Date||Duration||Virtual Session Orientation|

 The orientation session will be recorded so if you're unable to attend the live session, you'll be able to review the discussion prior to the start of the program.